Arlo and Janis by Jimmy Johnson for October 01, 2021

 7. Patches

-Its just me about 3 years ago
+Its just me over 3 years ago

 I doubt it will ever be taken seriously until too late.